 “Yes,” replied Friedman.
 “There is no such thing as a free lunch.”

 Our actions have repercussions on us and those around us.
 It is not enough, much less fulfilling, to live just for yourself.
 It is obscene, in fact.
-If you believe in God, any god, if you wish to experience the greatest bliss, if you aim to understand your religion, if self-realization sounds worthwhile then please know that meditation, devotion, wisdom are merely means, they are simply tools.
+If you believe in God, any god, if you wish to experience the greatest bliss, if you aim to understand your religion, if self-realization sounds worthwhile then please know that meditation, devotion, or wisdom are merely a means, they are simply tools.

 The greatest realization is the understanding that by serving His creation, you are serving Him.